VaggelisGian/eshop2/README.md

-Sure, here is a summary of the eShop2 project and the files shared for a presentation:

 eShop2 is an e-commerce Android application that allows users to browse, search, and purchase products.
 The application has a modern and user-friendly interface with several functionalities including a product list, product details page, search functionality, shopping cart, and checkout.
 The application also features a user profile page where users can manage their personal information, view their order history, and track their orders.